-- treat migraine headaches that occur with or without aura
+- as needed to treat migraine symptoms that occur with or without aura

-- help prevent headaches caused by episodic migraine
+- long term to help prevent headaches caused by episodic migraine

 Nurtec ODT comes as a tablet that dissolves on or under your tongue.
 (ODT stands for orally disintegrating tablet.)
 The tablets come in one strength: 75 milligrams (mg).